themetaschemer/malt/README.md

 `iris-test-xs` and `iris-test-ys`.

 ## Morse
+IMPORTANT: The `morse` example requires either the `flat-tensors` or `nested-tensors` implementation.
+Please switch to one of those implementations following the instructions [below](#switching-tensor-representations).

 The morse example in the book also requires its own data set to be loaded.
 It is done by starting a racket file as follows.